AlirioLau/metalkit.github.io/_posts/2017-06-30-introducing-metal-2.markdown

 ![alt text](https://github.com/MetalKit/images/blob/master/promotion2.png?raw=true "ProMotion 2")

 `ProMotion` also gives us flexibility in when to refresh the display image so we do not need to have a fixed framerate.
-Without `ProMotion` there is inconsistency in image refreshing which does not cope well with the user experience.
+Without `ProMotion` there is inconsistency in image refreshing which does not bode well for the user experience.
 Developers usually trade away their peak framerate to constrain all of them to `30` FPS rather than the targeted `48` FPS (`20.83` ms/frame), to achieve consistency:

 ![alt text](https://github.com/MetalKit/images/blob/master/promotion3.png?raw=true "ProMotion 3")